 - Read best practices for ads in Web Stories which cover the best user experience.

-Types of display ads that can be served to AMP pages
+What ads can be served to AMP pages and Web Stories?

 AMP works only with ads that do not cause content reflow.
 Therefore, some formats like interstitials or auto-expandables are unsupported in AMP.
 See a list of supported ads capabilities in AMP.

 Banners and boxes do not integrate well with the Web Story format and benefit from a conversion of existing mobile or portrait creatives into Story ads.